csesoc/csesoc.unsw.edu.au/CONTRIBUTING.md

 ## Typical Workflow
 1. `git checkout dev` (moves to the `dev` branch)
 2. `git pull` (ensures your local branch is up to date with the remote branch)
-3. `git checkout -b your-feature/fix-branch-name` (checkouts to a new branch to you to do your work on)
+3. `git checkout -b your-feature/fix-branch-name` (checkouts to a new branch to you to do your work on) and perform a `git push --set-upstream origin /your/branch` to link your local branch to Github.
 4. Make one **atomic** change to your files (typically you should contain your changes to one purpose at a time)
 5. `git add -A` (stages all the changes in your working directory for commit).
 You can also do `git add file1 file2` to stage individual files.
 6. `git commit -m "Your commit message describe your changes"` (commits your changes locally).
 Please use the Jira task/ticket tag that deals with your task to be able to track your progress using Jira.